 Bowinn was elected as the MLA for North Vancouver-Lonsdale in May 2017 and re-elected in October 2020.
 She is the Minister of State for Infrastructure.
-She is a member of the Treasury Board and the Cabinet Committee on Economy.
+She is a member of the Treasury Board, The Government Caucus Committee on Economy, and the Cabinet Committee on Economy.

 Bowinn is also a licensed Professional Engineer and certified Project Management Professional.
 Prior to being elected MLA, she managed terminal expansion and redevelopment projects at the Vancouver International Airport.
 Her degree in civil engineering included an academic focus on transportation engineering, which serves her well in her efforts to improve transportation on the North Shore and throughout the Lower Mainland.
 She is also holds a Masters degree from the UBC Sauder School of Business.

 As a local MLA Bowinn focuses on the issues of housing, transportation, and child care.
 Bowinn spearheaded the Integrated North Shore Transportation Planning Project (INSTPP) and currently serves as the Chair of the INSTPP Steering Committee.
 Bowinn also serves as the Parliamentary Secretary for TransLink and on several cabinet and parliamentary committees including Treasury Board, Housing Working Group, Select Standing Committee on Public Accounts, and Select Standing Committee on Crown Corporations.

 The Canadian-born daughter of two Taiwanese immigrants, Bowinn started her working life with the Pacific National Exhibition at the age of 15, where she worked in a variety of part-time jobs to support herself through university.
 She has also worked as a geological technician and labourer in the central Yukon and was at one point enrolled with the Canadian Armed Regular Forces.